core-wg/comi/draft-ietf-core-comi.md

 A request to read the value of a data node instance is sent with a CoAP GET message.
-The URI is set to the data node resource requested, the 'k' query parameter is added if any of the parents of the requested data node is a list node.
+The URI is set to the data node resource requested, the query parameter for instance identifier keys {{query}} is added if any of the parents of the requested data node is a list node.

 ~~~~
 FORMAT:
-  GET <data node resource> ['k' Uri-Query option]
+  GET <data node resource> [Uri-Query option]

   2.05 Content (Content-Format: application/yang-data+cbor; id=sid)
   CBOR map of SID, instance-value